radiant-rstats/radiant.data/inst/app/tools/help/view.md

 </tbody>
 </table>

 Filters can also be used with R-code to quickly view a sample from the selected dataset.
-For example, `runif(nrow(.)) > .9` could be used to sample approximately 10% of the rows in the data and `1:nrow(.) < 101` would select only the first 100 rows in the data.
+For example, `runif(n()) > .9` could be used to sample approximately 10% of the rows in the data and `1:n() < 101` would select only the first 100 rows in the data.
 Note: `.` references the currently selected dataset.

 ### Select variables to show